kubernetes/community/events/elections/2019/README.md

 This election will shape the future of Kubernetes as a community and project.
 While SIGs and WGs help shape the technical direction of the project, the [Steering Committee Charter] covers the health of the project and community as a whole.
-Some examples of responsibilities to consider as you are deciding whether to run or who to vote for:
+Some direct responsibilities of steering members to consider as you are deciding whether to run or who to vote for:

+* Through the chartering review process, delegate ownership of, responsibility for and authority over areas of the project to specific entities.
-- Define, evolve, and defend the vision, values, mission, and scope of the project.
+* Define, evolve, and defend the non-technical vision / mission and the values of the project.
-- Define and evolve project governance structures and policies, including how contributors become committers/maintainers, approvers, reviewers, members, etc.
-- Charter and refine policy for defining new community groups (including Special Interest Groups, Working Groups, and Committees), and establish transparency and accountability policies for such groups
+* Charter and refine policy for defining new community groups. and establish transparency and accountability policies for such groups
+* Define and evolve project and group governance structures and policies.
+* Act as a final non-technical escalation point for any Kubernetes repository
+* Request funds and other support from the CNCF (e.g. marketing, press, etc.)
+* Define and enforce requirements for community groups to be in good standing such as having an approved charter.

 For more context, please see the [current steering committee backlog] or a previous [governance meeting video] which led to this whole process.